 Once again, the undead will roam the streets of London as World Zombie Day unleashes hell upon the living.

-Yes, keep a watchful eye on your limbs this Saturday, as the undead will fill the streets in numbers that would make George A. Romero quiver.
-And if you’re still nursing the scars from last year’s event, then we have some bad news.
-This year marks the tenth anniversary of World Zombie Day, so expect it to be bigger and bloodier than ever before!
+Yes, keep a watchful eye on your limbs on Saturday, October 5th, as the undead will fill the streets in numbers that would make George A. Romero quiver.
+And if you’re still nursing the scars from years past, then we have some good news for you.
+Organisers have revealed that this is the last time they’ll be throwing a World Zombie Day event, meaning that 2020 is looking relatively zombie-free.
+So, for one last time, it’s time to shuffle through the streets as a last hurrah…

-Should you desire to keep your brains uneaten, we’d recommend avoiding Harrington Square Gardens at 12pm, as this is where the undead will begin their unholy congregation.
+Should you desire to keep your brains uneaten, we’d recommend avoiding central London on the 5th – I’d love to tell you where, but the zombies are keeping the route under their hats for now.
 If you do want to join in, it’s important that you register for a place over on their website.

-The hellish parade will end at the Piccadilly Institute, site of the after(life) party which begins at 6pm.
-How do zombies party, we hear you ask?
+The hellish parade will end with an rather epic after(life) party – how do zombies party, we hear you ask?
 Like it’s the apocalypse, of course, with human food and cocktails to wash down those delicious brainnnnnssss.
-Make sure you’re inside by 8pm though, as there is no late entry.
-Those zombies may look braindead, but they run a tight ship!

 The revels will last until 3am, at which point we assume a cure will be found – it’s the cocktails, we tells ya – and the undead will return to their human form.
 At least we hope they will, or London is going to have bigger problems than delays on the Jubilee line…